Nutlope/restorePhotos/README.md

 ## Todos

-- [ ] Make the sign in button look better
-- [ ] Bug with query not being incremented for some reason to show folks how many generations they have left
 - [ ] Add logsnag for notifications

 Extra:

+- [ ] Bug with query not being incremented for some reason to show folks how many generations they have left
 - [ ] Add signout to the profile picture in a dropdown
 - [ ] Convert remaining.tsx to an edge function